mushahidq/portfolio-cli/README.md

 # portfolio-cli

 A command line portfolio.
+A web portfolio with command line interface

 "Why?" you ask?

 Why not?

+__This is not a real terminal or a terminal emulator__

 ![Demo_Image-1](img/img.png)
 ![Demo_Image-2](img/img2.png)